joshbegley/nyt-latest/README.md

 **Here are 10 thoughts on the Blackhawks heading into the 4 Nations break**\
-`From injuries to the trade deadline to prospects, here are 10 thoughts on the Blackhawks so far and what to expect after the break.
+`From injuries to the trade deadline to prospects, here are observations on the Blackhawks so far and what to expect when they return.
 `\
 https://nytimes.com/athletic/6123783/2025/02/08/blackhawks-nhl-4-nations-face-off/